jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_4.md

 			{
 				"funcName":"",
 				"funcTitle":"Marketplace Image",
-				"funcP":"TThe image provided by the service providers (including the JD Cloud team) in JD Cloud-Marketplace integrates the running environments or software for different service scenarios, which facilitate fast deployment of services."
+				"funcP":"The image provided by the service providers (including the JD Cloud team) in JD Cloud-Marketplace integrates the running environments or software for different service scenarios, which facilitate fast deployment of services."
 			}
 		]
 	}